The 10 best cottage garden plants, shrubs and flowers to include in a traditional cottage-style backyard

 Find it a sheltered spot in full sun or semi-shade that’s protected from cold, drying winds.

-The pale gold and cream flowers of ‘Graham Thomas’ are borne all summer, not just in one flush, so it’s a good choice for small gardens.
+The pale gold and cream flowers of ‘Graham Thomas’ are borne all summer, not just in one flush, so it’s a good choice if you're looking for small garden ideas.

 Train it on a wall or fence as a backdrop to borders or over an arch to create a fragrant gateway.